-RESULTS AND APPROPRIATION
+RESULTS AND DIVIDENDS

-The results of the Group for the years ended 31 March 2024 and 2023 are set out in the consolidated statement of profit or loss and the consolidated statement of profit or loss and other comprehensive income on pages 73 to 74 of this annual report.
+The results of the Group for the years ended 31 March 2024 ("FY2024") and 2025 are set out in the consolidated statement of profit or loss and the consolidated statement of profit or loss and other comprehensive income on pages 71 to 72 of this annual report.

-The Board recommends the payment of a final dividend of HK\$1.0 cent per ordinary share for the year ended 31 March 2024 (2023: nil) to shareholders on the register of members of the Company on Tuesday, 3 September 2024, subject to the approval of shareholders of the Company at the forthcoming annual general meeting.
+The Board recommends the payment of a final dividend of HK\$1.05 cent per ordinary share for FY2025 (2024: HK\$1.00 cent) to shareholders on the register of members of the Company on Friday, 5 September 2025, subject to the approval of shareholders of the Company at the forthcoming annual general meeting.

-2024 ANNUAL GENERAL MEETING
+2025 ANNUAL GENERAL MEETING

-The Company will convene the forthcoming annual general meeting on Monday, 26 August 2024.
-For determining the entitlement to attend and vote at the forthcoming annual general meeting, the register of members of the Company will be closed from Wednesday, 21 August 2024 to Monday, 26 August 2024, both days inclusive, during which period no transfer of shares of the Company will be registered.
-In order to establish the right to attend and vote at the forthcoming annual general meeting, all transfers, accompanied by the relevant share certificates, must be lodged with the Hong Kong branch share registrar and transfer office of the Company, Union Registrars Limited, at Suites 3301-04, 33/F., Two Chinachem Exchange Square, 338 King's Road, North Point, Hong Kong, for registration not later than 4:00 p.m. on Tuesday, 20 August 2024.
+The Company will convene the forthcoming annual general meeting on Friday, 29 August 2025.
+For determining the entitlement to attend and vote at the forthcoming annual general meeting, the register of members of the Company will be closed from Tuesday, 26 August 2025 to Friday, 29 August 2025 (both days inclusive) during which period no transfer of shares of the Company will be registered.
+In order to establish the right to attend and vote at the forthcoming annual general meeting, all transfers, accompanied by the relevant share certificates, must be lodged with the Hong Kong branch share registrar and transfer office of the Company, Union Registrars Limited, at Suites 3301-04, 33/F., Two Chinachem Exchange Square, 338 King's Road, North Point, Hong Kong, for registration not later than 4:00 p.m. on Monday, 25 August 2025.